Nature conservation

 The Merz era: hollow phrases and unintentional honesty

-Page views: 91 Photo: Envato / Symbolic image, editorial use Good night, environmental protection - Part 2/4: The government of hollow phrases and unintentional honesty While the prices of basic foodstuffs, especially non-subsidised plant-based alternatives, fruit and vegetables, as well as hygiene and cosmetic products, which both rich and poor need to live, continue to rise for consumers and are now not being...
+Page views: 96 Photo: Envato / Symbolic image, editorial use Good night, environmental protection - Part 2/4: The government of hollow phrases and unintentional honesty While prices for basic foodstuffs, especially non-subsidised plant-based alternatives, fruit and vegetables, as well as hygiene and cosmetic products, which both rich and poor need to live, continue to rise for consumers and are now not being...

 Read More